DEPA-Foundation/data-consumer-module/README.md

 Another corporate sandbox detailing some APIs and process flows can be found here - https://www.onemoney.in/docs/api/ui_flows/

-An overview of the cryptography workflows for DEPA can bve found here - https://pdfhost.io/v/PIAeIEG0_NBFCAA__Security_Overview_1_1_1pdf.pdf
+An overview of the cryptography workflows for DEPA can be found here - https://pdfhost.io/v/PIAeIEG0_NBFCAA__Security_Overview_1_1_1pdf.pdf